 - Is the amount of debt correct?

-- Does the debt collector have proof that it has the right to collect it?
+- Does the collection agency have proof that it has the right to collect it?

 - Statute of limitations.
 In Texas, creditors and debt collectors only have a certain amount of time to pursue a debt collection lawsuit.
-This time limit is called a statute of limitations, and it is four years in Texas.
-You cannot be sued for the debt if the time limit has passed.
-Therefore, the lawsuit can be dismissed if a creditor or debt collector sues you after this period.
+This time limit is called a statute of limitations.
+It is four years in Texas .
+You cannot be sued for the alleged unpaid debt if the time limit has passed.
+Therefore, if a creditor or debt collection agency sues you after this period, you can dismiss the lawsuit.

-If you determine that there are errors in the lawsuit against you, you may be able to get it dismissed.
+If you identify errors in the lawsuit against you, you may be able to have it dismissed.

 Schedule a Consultation With Warren & Migliaccio Today

 If you are currently facing a debt lawsuit, do not hesitate to contact us about your situation.
-We are happy to review the claims against you, discuss how to potentially get a debt lawsuit dismissed in Texas, and determine how we can help you.
+We are happy to review the claims against you.
+We will discuss how to get a credit card lawsuit dismissed in Texas, and determine how we can help you.